ryan-zhu-music/picoCTF-2022-Writeups/Forensics/Torrent Analyze/README.md

 Open the packet capture in WireShark.
 Make sure the BT-DHT protocol is enabled: Analyze > Enabled Protocols > BT-DHT

-If you look around in the packets, you will find packet 332 contains a download from a movie.
+If you look around in the packets, you will find packet 332 contains a movie download.
 While this is not important, it does give us a clue for what we are looking for.
 If you search up the `info_hash` parameter, you will find a Pirate site with the movie in the packet. **DO NOT VISIT THE PIRATE SITE!**

 The author of the challenge wouldn't include a pirate site as part of the solution.